souvikb07/Predict-Blood-Donations/README.md

 * Feature Engineering
     * Using domain knowledge of the data to create features that make machine learning algorithms work.
 * Machine Learning
-    * Use Classification algorithms to make predictions.
+    * Use of Random Forest, Extra Trees, Gradient Boosting, SVC classifiers.

 ## File Descriptions